txizzle/blog/_posts/2015-12-19-Internship-Overview.md

   * A "strong internship" at another top tier company (Facebook, Google, etc.)
   * A significant project, which means many many Github stars or thousands of users
   * Stellar performance in the hardest CS classes your university offers
-* Figure out what type interviewing-style your interview likes.
+* Figure out what type interviewing-style your interviewer likes.
 If they want to lead and tell you exactly which steps you should do (Make a class and explain it to me.
 Now make a signature... etc.), let them lead.
 If they let you do your own thing, be proactive.
 * If you find yourself rambling or your interviewer's tone changes, regroup.
 Fail fast and cut your losses!
 When you spend 10 minutes of straight talking on a simple question and then your interviewer chastises you and provides a very simple solution, you've probably lost that interview then and there.
 It's better to check in a few minutes into your monologue to make sure the house isn't on fire.
 * Think about optimal run times.
 If you have a 'dumb' solution but the space and time complexities match the optimal ones, maybe your 'dumb' solution isn't so dumb after all.
 Fit the solution to the scope of the problem!